 Your accountant will explain which business taxes you have to pay and when to pay them.
 Answering both questions will allow you to structure your business to account for upcoming tax payments.
-Any experienced business owner will agree that no matter how much you owe, knowing that amount ahead of time greatly lessens the blow to your bank account.
+Any experienced business owner will agree that no matter how much you owe, knowing that amount ahead of time dramatically lessens the blow to your bank account.

 All businesses must pay tax on their income.
 All 50 states charge federal income tax, with 43 charging an additional state income tax.
-Most businesses either pay taxes as they receive income throughout the year, make estimated quarterly payments (more on that soon) or make one, gigantic payment during tax season.
+Most companies either pay taxes as they receive income throughout the year, make estimated quarterly payments (more on that soon) or make one gigantic payment during tax season.
 Either way, you have to file an annual income tax return.
 Owners of sole proprietorships, general partnerships, LLCs, and S-corporations only have to pay taxes on their personal income from their businesses.
 After determining their annual income, they can simply look at their individual tax rate and pay what they owe.

-Most companies with employees must pay employment taxes, a.k.a. payroll taxes.
+Most companies with employees must pay employment taxes, a.k.a.
+Payroll taxes.
 This consists of federal and state income tax withholding, social security taxes, Medicare taxes, state and local payroll taxes, and federal and state unemployment taxes.
-Some of these taxes are deducted from employee paychecks while others are paid directly by the employer.
+Some of these taxes are deducted from employee paychecks, while others are paid directly by the employer.
 Check the IRS page on Employment Taxes for Small Businesses for more information.

-Unless your business only sells to customers or has business partners in Alaska, Delaware, Montana, New Hampshire or Oregon, you must collect and pay sales taxes as well.
+Unless your business only sells to customers or has business partners in Alaska, Delaware, Montana, New Hampshire, or Oregon, you must collect and pay sales taxes as well.